 Successfully complete the mastectomy fitter candidate exam

+Please view the schedule for entry-level course providers that have gone through BOC's Course Provider Approval Program and meet the requirements for the BOC Certified Mastectomy Fitter (CMF).
 Please consult the BOC CMF Certification Process for full details on how to become certified.

 Once you have earned BOC CMF credentials, you will need to demonstrate your commitment to professional growth by earning continuing education credits.
 The mastectomy fitting field is dynamic and evolving.
 Ongoing learning throughout your career is essential to keeping up with the latest technology and process improvements in your profession.
 You can submit your CEUs online and view your CEU record immediately at MyBOC, your personal web portal.